- Our Community

 Delhi Charter Township has mastered the art of balancing development and quality of life.
-A superb growing ground for children and teens, Delhi Township boasts four Michigan Exemplary Schools, and Holt's high school was recognized as one of the top 100 schools in the nation.
+A superb growing ground for children and teens, Delhi Township boasts four Michigan Exemplary Schools and Holt High School was recognized as one of the top 100 schools in the nation.
 And with Michigan State University next door, as well as Lansing Community College, Davenport College of Business, and Cooley Law School, we're at the center of lifelong learning.

 Delhi Township manages 11 parks, over 100 acres, offering a variety of outdoor recreation opportunities including playgrounds, baseball diamonds, swimming, a sledding hill, a bike/skate park, and an outdoor amphitheater.
 There is also a beautiful trail system for walking, hiking, and biking.
 There are also three major hospital systems mere minutes away, and our proximity to Lansing and East Lansing offers countless cultural and entertainment opportunities to our residents.

 Delhi Township's first settlers arrived in 1837 and the township was established on April 4,1842.
-Since then, this diverse community has matured into a vibrant and special blend of homes and businesses, with a population of just over 25,000.
+Since then, this diverse community has matured into a vibrant blend of homes and businesses, with a population of just over 25,000.

 A City of Opportunity

 While maintaining its small town atmosphere, Delhi Township offers many opportunities, whether personal, recreational, or business.
 It is home to many national and international companies which provide a broad range of products and services around the world.

 A master land use plan is in place to ensure that the community continues to develop in a manner that provides the highest quality of life for those who reside here while assuring opportunities for businesses and those who will arrive.